Moving in Spain

 Feature Non-Lucrative Visa (NLV) Digital Nomad Visa (DNV) Self-Employment Visa (Cuenta Propia) Student Visa (Estudiante)

-Primary Mantra "I have enough passive income/savings to live in Spain without working."
+Primary Focus "I have enough passive income/savings to live in Spain without working."
 "I work remotely for a foreign company/clients and want to live in Spain."
 "I want to start a business in Spain serving the local market."
 "I am enrolling in a full-time course at a Spanish educational institution."

 Work Permission Strictly Forbidden.
 No economic activity of any kind is permitted.
 Yes.
 For foreign companies or foreign clients only.
 Yes.
 Only for the specific business plan that was approved.
 Yes.
 Up to 30 hours per week, as long as it does not conflict with studies.